YuyuChen-UW/pmerge/README.md

 # pmerge R package

-This package contains several functions to merge p-values that are either independent or arbitrarily dependent from multiple hypothesis testing.
+This package contains several functions/methods to merge p-values that are either independent or arbitrarily dependent from multiple hypothesis testing.

 ## Installation
 Install this package from Github with